Ph.D. Education: Language, Literacy, and Culture (Expected October 2018)

 - Coordinated the graduate student leadership board for the UCD School of Education

-- Coordinated the relationship between the Education graduate student body and the School of Education
+- Coordinated relations between the Education student body and the School of Education

 Graduate Representative, Composition Committee (Spring Semester 2013)